matheustecchio/airport-departure-flights/README.md

 ## 🖱 How to use

-To use this project, follow these commands in your terminal or command prompt:
+To use this application, follow these commands in your terminal or command prompt in the main directory:

 ```
 python3 cmd/main.py